servactory/servactory.com/docs/guide/exceptions/failure.md

 ### Method `fail!`

-Designed to describe user errors.
+Designed to describe custom errors.

 The `fail!` method allows you to pass the error text, additional information through the `meta` attribute,